Aim and Scope

 Brief communications: Brief/Short Communications are limited to 3000 words.
 The paper should contain an abstract (structured or non-structured), main body (including introduction, Method, Results, and Discussion, Conclusion), and references, and contain no more than 6 figures or tables, combined.
 The abstract is limited to 100 words.references sections, and tables and figures.
 10-15 references should be stated.

 Case reports/series: Should contain a non-structured abstract, 3-5 keywords, introduction, case presentation, discussion, conclusion, acknowledgement (if applicable), and references sections, and table and figures (if applicable).
 5-10 references should be stated.
 Case reports should optimally be accompanied by relevant figures to document findings.
-Informed consents should be obtained from the patients to report their cases.
+Informed consent should be obtained from the patients to report their cases.

 -Narrative reviews- Should contain at least 60 references.
 Abstract should be non-structured.
 The word count should not exceed 4500 words.
 Narrative reviews should critically assess the current knowledge of the field.